Cotton yarn prices gain sharply on surging cotton rates, demand

 Global cotton prices are seen spiking this marketing season (August 2020-July 2021) in view of production projected at a four-year low, higher imports by China and lower carry forward stocks.

-SIMA is the apex body of the textile industry in south India.
+SIMA is the apex body of the textile industry in south India, representing the sector’s interest.
 According to the Cotton Association of India, a body of traders, a record 107.50 lakh bales (of 170 kg) stocks were carried over from last season.

-With prices dropping a tad during the weekend, cotton prices in New York quoted at 88.48 cents a pound (Rs 51,300 per candy of 356 kg approximately).
+With prices dropping a tad during the weekend, cotton prices in New York quoted at 88.48 cents a pound ( ₹51,300 per candy of 356 kg approximately).

-According to the Cotton Association of India (CAI) and the Gujarat Cotton Trade Association, India’s benchmark Shankar-6 cotton is offered for export at a little below Rs 48,000 a candy.
+According to the Cotton Association of India (CAI) and Gujarat Cotton Trade Association, India’s benchmark Shankar-6 cotton is offered for exports at a little below ₹48,000 a candy.

-On Monday, cotton futures for delivery in April ruled 1.17 per cent lower at Rs 22,460 a bale or Rs 47,033 a candy on the Multi Commodity Exchange.
+On Monday, cotton futures for delivery in April ruled 1.17 per cent lower at ₹22,460 a bale or ₹47,033 a candy on the Multi Commodity Exchange.

-The Cotton Corporation of India (CCI), which holds huge stocks of cotton following procurement under the minimum support price (MSP) programme, is also quoting around the same level for exports.
+The Cotton Corporation of India (CCI), which is holding huge stocks of cotton following procurement under the minimum support price (MSP) programme, is also quoting around the same level for exports.

-As the textile sector began operating at near optimum capacity, demand for yarn has increased since December 2020.
-This has resulted in higher yarn production, but prices have increased primarily as cotton prices have gained.
+As the textile sector began operating at near optimum capacity, demand for yarn increased since December 2020.
+This resulted in higher yarn production, but prices have increased, primarily, as cotton prices gained.

 “The percentage of increase in yarn prices is lower than the rise in cotton prices.
 And prices have actually dropped from the peak seen a few days ago,” the SIMA Chairman said.

-For example, the 40s count warp yarn topped Rs 300 a kg, but has now dropped to Rs 275-285.
+For example, the 40s count warp yarn topped ₹300 a kg but has now dropped to ₹275-285.
 Hosiery yarn prices are still lower.

 Besides domestic demand, which has resulted in panic buying, export buying has also pushed up yarn prices.